 A good starting point:

 How would I feel if Jesus were to physically come to my dorm room or home?
-Would I feel pride or embarrassment at having Jesus see my CD, video tape and/or video games collections?
+Would I feel pride or embarrassment at having Jesus see my videos and/or video games collections?

 - What can I watch?